Configure Your Java build & deploy pipeline

 Copy folders or files from your build container

-major version of Java, Zerops command line tool
+major version of Java, Zerops command line tool and git

 and wget